stanman71/Python_Projects/Football/README.md

 ##  Football

-This project can import football results and visualize them in flask
+This small project can import football results and visualize them in flask

 It was created to learn flask, web crawling, data processing and data visualization